Bochnia Salt Mine: Beneath History, Discover One of Europe’s Oldest Salt Mines

 -

-Vast underground chambers and salt-carved halls
+Underground chambers and impressive salt-carved halls

 -